 Eudora Farms Petting Zoo and Drive-Thru Safari is an ideal family outing that the entire family can enjoy.
 Everybody, ages 1 – 100, are guaranteed to learn something and love the experience.
 Build memories to last a lifetime with our furry friends!

 Eudora Farms is home of many exotic animals such as a giraffe, alpacas, camels, lemurs, highlanders, zebras, baboons, and many many more.
 The farm carries a mobile petting zoo throughout the United States for festivals and organizations.
-Come out and enjoy all our animals in the zoo.
-Don’t forget to ride our pony, camel, and elephant!
+Come out and enjoy all our animals in the safari.

 Private tours by appointment only.